hrjayanth/DesignPattern/README.md

     * **Adapter:** Allows for two incompatible classes to work together by wrapping an interface around one of the existing classes.
     * **Bridge:** Decouples an abstraction so two classes can vary independently.
     * **Composite:** Takes a group of objects into a single object.
-    * Decorator: Allows for an object’s behavior to be extended dynamically at run time.
+    * **Decorator:** Allows for an object's behavior to be extended dynamically at run time.
     * **Facade:** Provides a simple interface to a more complex underlying object.
     * **Flyweight:** Reduces the cost of complex object models.
     * **Proxy:** Provides a placeholder interface to an underlying object to control access, reduce cost, or reduce complexity.